Middle Belt Holds Praise Festival for Emancipation of Region - THISDAYLIVE

 “The main vision is bringing the people together because nothing works unless the people are one, and so the middle belt praise festival happens to be the most reasonable platform that brings the people together.

-“We are Christians, we can’t deny that and we can never downplay our faith and I discovered that it is not possible for the middle belt region to come together under politics, tradition or economy but under one single denominators that binds us together.
+“We are Christians, we can’t deny that and we can never downplay our faith and I discovered that it is not possible for the Middle Belt region to come together under politics, tradition or economy but under one single denominator that binds us together.

 He disclosed that over 300 Christian traditional rulers had been reached to get to the over 600 tribes in the region on the need to bring them under one umbrella to promote unity in the region.

-Also, Rev. John Ornguze of the Christian Centre Ministries said the enemies was bent at destroying the call of God in the middle belt urging Christians in the region to rise up and ensure unity of purpose to move forward.
+Also, Rev. John Ornguze of the Christian Centre Ministries said the enemies were bent on destroying the call of God in the Middle Belt, urging Christians in the region to rise up and ensure unity of purpose to move forward.

 “The enemy is trying to kill the call of the gospel in the middle belt.
 End time gospels have come upon the middle belt and God is trying to bring out Elijah out from the region.

-Mr Jonathan Tsaku, Liaison Officer, Middle Belt Forum, said there was need for the people of the region to go back to God for reconciliation so that He could eliminate the problems that divides the region.
+On his part, Mr. Jonathan Tsaku, Liaison Officer, Middle Belt Forum, said there was the need for the people of the region to go back to God for reconciliation so that He could eliminate the problems that divides the region.